EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-pi.rst

 happy with all your users using the same budget, you can leave things as they are.

-If you wish to divide the time up between groups, you can `create a project group <#projgrp>`__ for each group.
+If you wish to divide the time up between groups, you can :ref:`setup-groups`.
 In this case you will probably want to move all the time out the general group, since this can be used by everyone.

-You may wish to `give time just to a single user <#oneuser>`__.
+You may wish to :ref:`allocate-time-single-user`.
 This is a special case of a project group: one with only one member.

 The reserve budget is provided so that if you wish you can control the use of time by your project members: you can keep most of the time in